-Students share their experience about our programs for newcomer professionals!
+Students share their experience with the FREE Programs for Newcomers!

 A valuable lesson I’ve learned from the Workplace Preparation Program was to know and use the NOC list.
 I knew of its existence before, however I did not know in which way it could be helpful for my career.
 I believe the more we know, we will be better prepared to understand the Canadian job market, we will be capable of negotiating a salary, and research for similar jobs that we might have overlooked for not being aware.